 Most Americans are baffled when it comes to knowing whether their investment returns are good or bad.
 They think of them as good when the stock market rises and bad when the market falls.
 For the record, most returns are bad.
 Really bad.

 Dalbar, a research firm, has analyzed investor returns over the past couple decades and annually updates its report, Quantitative Analysis of Investor Behavior.
-For the 20 years ending in December 2008, they found that the average stock mutual fund investor earned just 1.87% annually versus the S&P 500 index average return of 8.35%.
-That’s about 1% per year below the rate of inflation.
-You might think that using an asset allocation strategy or just investing in bond funds might yield better results, but Dalbar found those investors did even worse.
+For the 20 years ending in December 2012, they found that the average asset allocation mutual fund investor earned just 2.29% annually versus the S&P 500 index average return of 8.21%.
+That’s below the rate of inflation.
+You might think that just investing in bond funds might yield better results, but Dalbar found those investors did even worse.

 The scary part is that these investors have no idea how badly they have done and are making their retirement planning calculations assuming they’ll earn 8%, 9%, or even 10% investment returns.